Kayla Itsines: Career

 In 2015, she embarked on a world tour, the "Kayla Itsines Bootcamp World Tour", leading free group fitness classes.
 The tour included Australia's capital cities, New York City, Los Angeles, and London.

 In February 2015, Itsines took legal action against another Adelaide-based personal trainer, Leanne Ratcliffe, and Ratcliffe's partner Harley Johnstone over comments they had posted on their YouTube channels.
 Ratcliffe, publishing under the pseudonym "Freelee the Banana Girl", had claimed that the BBG eating plan required users to starve themselves, and Johnstone, publishing as "Durianrider", claimed that Pearce used steroids.
 Itsines claimed the statements were defamatory.
 She obtained an injunction to prevent the further publication of the videos.
 When the complaint was heard in the Supreme Court of South Australia on 23 March, Judge Withers directed the case proceed to trial, but the matter was eventually settled out of court.

 In April 2015, Apple featured Itsines in an advertisement for the Apple Watch, demonstrating the heart-rate monitor feature of the product.

 In November 2016, Pan Macmillan published Itsines' first print book, The Bikini Body 28-Day Eating and Lifestyle Guide.
 In August 2017, she announced the upcoming publication of her second book, The Bikini Body Motivation & Habits Guide.

 Itsines credits her social media success to keeping the focus on her followers and their fitness journeys rather than on herself and her journey.
 Part of her social media strategy is to keep attention on the transformation of the body, and she therefore seldom posts photos of her face.
 She is also careful of how she is represented visually by other publications, turning down photo shoots that she finds inconsistent with her image.
 In a statement of her own values, she says she would never promote something in which she personally does not believe, pose provocatively or sexualise herself, or post advice that is relevant only to her own lifestyle.
 She is the only person who posts on her social media accounts.

 From 2018, her wealth was observed as $63 million.

 Personal life

 Itsines is the daughter of Anna and Jim Itsines, both teachers.
 She has one younger sister, Leah, who is a personal trainer and food stylist.
-Itsines' family heritage is Greek, and she identifies herself as Greek.
+Itsines' family heritage is "traditional" Greek Orthodox Christian, and she identifies herself as Greek.
 She credits many of her food choices to her Greek upbringing.

 Itsines met her ex-fiancé, Tobi Pearce, at a gym in 2012.
 In April 2018, they got engaged and she gave birth to their daughter in April 2019.
 Kayla and Tobi announced their split in August 2020.

 In July 2022, Itsines announced her engagement to her current partner Jae Woodroffe, whom she had been dating since 2021.
 This was shortly followed by the announcement of her second pregnancy.
 She gave birth to their son in January 2023 and married Woodroffe in December 2023.
+In March 2026, Itsines and her husband purchased a $13 million waterfront mansion in Mermaid Waters, Queensland.
+The property includes luxury amenities.